If you like to learn about the basics of verification, you’ve come to the right place!

 - a set of forensic tools

-Even though we recommend installing the plugin, you can also access the services via individual websites.
+Even though we recommend to install the plugins, you can also access the services via individual websites.
 Here’s a list of links:

-An alternative to the plugin’s image magnifier is LunaPic Zoom.
+- an alternative to the image magnifier is LunaPic Zoom.

-The InViD/WeVerify Plugin is also your best bet when it comes to quick and hands-on video verification.
+The InViD/WeVerify Plugin is also your best bet when it comes to quick and hands-on video verification – which is generally based on the extraction of video stills.
 The continuously updated tool currently offers:

 - video fragmentation/keyframes/analysis